 - Celebrate small wins to stay motivated

-Life circumstances change, your financial goals should adapt too.
+Life circumstances change, and your financial goals should adapt to them.

 - Reassess goals after major life events (job change, marriage, children)